frenetic-be/d3lines/API.md

 <a name="plot_option_line_style"></a>**`line_style`** - a style (solid, dotted, ...) or an array of styles for the lines.
 By default, `line_style = "-"` (solid).

 If `line_style` is a string, all lines will have the same style.
-If `line_style` is an array (of strings), the first line will have the first style, the second line the second style, ...
+Use an array (of strings) to specify different styles for different lines.
 If the array length is less than the number of lines, the styles will be repeated.

 The possible styles are: